Pawan70056/Web_site_for_Security/README.md

 ### Installing

-Installing NPM modules on both client and server folders
+Installing NPM modules on both frontend and backend folders

 Execute these commands from the project directory